HL7/smart-app-launch/input/pages/brands.md

 ##### Consistent Identifiers for Organizations

 Apps can use a Brand's `Organization.identifier` element to merge content published in multiple sources.
 To facilitate robust matching, EHRs SHALL support customer-supplied identifiers (`system` and `value`).
 It is RECOMMENDED that each Brand include an identifier where `system` is `urn:ietf:rfc: 3986` (meaning the identifier is a URL) and `value` is the HTTPS URL for the Brand's primary web presence, omitting any "www." prefix from the domain and omitting any path component.
-For example, since the main web presence of Boston Children's Hospital is https: //www.childrenshospital.org/, a recommended identifier would be:\n\n  `{"system": "urn:ietf:rfc:3986", "value": "https://childrenshospital.org"}`.
+For example, since the main web presence of Boston Children's Hospital is https://www.childrenshospital.org/, a recommended identifier would be

+    {"system": "urn:ietf:rfc:3986", "value": "https://childrenshospital.org"}

 ##### Managing Cross Origin Resource Sharing (CORS) For FHIR Resources